skip to content

 Anxiety is a normal emotional and physiological response to a perceived threat – in our physical or psychological environment.
-Symptoms can range from mild uneasiness and worry, to severe panic.
+Symptoms can range from mild uneasiness to severe panic.

 We experience anxiety in different ways:

-Sometimes anxiety becomes too severe to be helpful and this can be debilitating.
-Often sustained anxiety is focused on specific situations or triggers which in turn can lead to avoidance of those triggers.
-Avoidance can then become a problem in itself – for example, feeling social anxiety, avoiding social situations and becoming increasingly isolated and lonely.
-Avoidance can also lead to an increasing need to avoid distressing stimuli.
+When the anxiety is too severe or is disproportionate to the threat we are facing, it can be debilitating.
+Sustained anxiety that is focused on specific situations or triggers can lead to avoidance of those triggers.
+Avoidance then becomes a problem in itself – for example, social anxiety leads to avoidance of social situations which cases increased isolation, loneliness and a loss of social confidence, compounds the social anxiety.

-- Loss of concentration and an impact on performance at work.
+• Loss of concentration impacting performance e.g. at work.

-- Use of substances or alcohol to reduce the feelings of anxiety.
+• The need for drugs/medication or alcohol to reduce the symptoms of anxiety.

 How you can help yourself